Skip to content

 Services you're looking for

-Suburb listings last refreshed on 3 June 2026.
+Suburb listings last refreshed on 14 July 2026.
 Sourced from public clinic listings.
 Confirm directly with each clinic before booking.

-Looking beyond PADDINGTON?
+Looking beyond Paddington?

 See Browse all QLD paediatric OT providers for clinics across the wider state directory.

-Quick answers about PADDINGTON
+Quick answers about Paddington

 Answered from the current directory snapshot — listings are self-reported and may change.

-How many paediatric OT clinics are in PADDINGTON?
+How many paediatric OT clinics are in Paddington?

-1 clinic is listed in PADDINGTON, QLD on OTWaitlist.
+1 clinic is listed in Paddington, QLD on OTWaitlist.

-Which PADDINGTON clinics are taking new patients?
+Which Paddington clinics are taking new clients?

-How fresh is this PADDINGTON availability data?
+How fresh is this Paddington availability data?

 Listings here are self-reported and sourced from public registers; check directly with the clinic before relying on availability.

-Questions families ask in PADDINGTON
+Questions families ask in Paddington

 How long is the typical wait for paediatric occupational therapy in Queensland?